 Guided walks available

-Katavi is remote, very remote, and reaching the park requires a lot of effort.
-This alone dissuades most travelers from visiting Katavi.
-However, take the first step and the park does its bit to ensure that you never have to go home disappointed.
-Katavi presents untouched wilderness and it is common to run across more predators than humans while you’re here.
+Nevertheless, Katavi is remote, very remote, and reaching the park requires a lot of effort.
+However, this alone dissuades most travelers from visiting Katavi.
+However, take the first step and the park does its bit to ensure that you don’t go home upset.
+Katavi presents untouched desert and it is common to run across more predators than humans while you’re here.

 Game safaris and walking expeditions available